ThorvaldOF/binance-history-scrapper/README.md

 ## Usage Instructions

+In order to use the program, you need to use flags, here's the syntax

+`./[program_name] granularity [value] asset [value] clear_cache`

 1. **Granularity**

-   When launching the program, you can set the data retrieval granularity, by default set to '1s' (every second).

    Here is the list of available granularities:
     - 1s, 1m, 3m, 5m, 15m, 30m, 1h, 2h, 4h, 6h, 8h, 12h, 1d

-   Input format: `[Granularity]`.
-Leave it blank to use default settings.

-2. **Cryptocurrency to retrieve (asset)**
-   Enter the names of the asset you want to retrieve.
-The program validates names using the Binance API.

-   While the asset isn't valid you can't continue.

-3. **Stable coin to use**

-In combination of the asset you need a stable coin, the process is more or less the same as the asset retrieval
+   Syntax example :`./[program_name] granularity 12h`
+   The default value is `1m`

+2. **Asset**

+   A check is made when selecting an asset, if it's available on Binance, it should work

+   Syntax example :`./[program_name] asset BTC`
+   The default value is `everything`, which means that the program will scrap all assets available on Binance

+3. **Clear cache**

+   When processing, the program will create a `downloads` directory, containing all the `.zip` and `.CHECKSUM` files.
+   By entering the `clear_cache` flag, the program will clear this directory in real time, saving you disk storage.

+   By default, this feature is off.

 ## Output

 Once the program completes, the results will be available in the 'results' directory.
-Temporary download files are automatically deleted.

-**Note:** Press Enter to exit the program after execution.

 ## Note

 This program uses the Binance API to validate cryptocurrency names.
 Ensure you have an active internet connection during execution.

-//TODO: improve that readme